manuelmeister/OnlineGames/README.md

 </code>

 6. **Server Processing**
     * The server checks if your opponent already is ingame.
-If he is the [error notavailable](#error.notavailable) gets thrown
+If he already is, the [error notavailable](#error.notavailable) gets thrown

 7. **Your opponent receives your connect as a [gameinvitation](#gameinvitation)**
     * Your opponent can either [accept](#accept) or [refuse](#refuse) the invitation